zxc916684603/ecs/intl.en-US/Block Storage/Block storage/Format a data disk/Format a data disk of a Linux instance.md

 5. Run the `mkfs.ext4 /dev/vdb1` command to create an ext4 file system on the new partition.

     **Note:** You can also create other file systems as needed.
-For example, if you need to share files among different OSs, such as Linux, Windows, and macOS, you can run the `mkfs.vfat` command to create a VFAT file system.
+For example, if you need to share files among different operating systems, such as Linux, Windows, and macOS, you can run the `mkfs.vfat` command to create a VFAT file system.
 The time required to create a file system depends on the data disk size.

-    ```
+    ``` {#codeblock_ims_1va_6g9}
-    [root@i##### ~]# mkfs.ext4 /dev/vdb1
+    [root@ecshost~ ]# mkfs.ext4 /dev/vdb1
     mke2fs 1.42.9 (28-Dec-2013)
     Filesystem label=
     OS type: Linux